|Type||Publicly traded company|

 Released in 1996, the Nintendo 64 was marketed as a 64-bit system to try to gain an edge over their competitors.
 However, the lack of space when compared to the competition hurt the system.
 As the cartridges were more expensive to produce than compact disc media, Nintendo also had a hard time getting third-party support for their system.
-The Nintendo 64 went on to sell more units than Sega worldwide with 32.93 million units compared to the 9.26 million Saturn units sold.
+The Nintendo 64 went on to ship more units than Sega worldwide with 32.93 million units compared to the 9.26 million Saturn units sold.
 However, the Sony PlayStation outsold both systems combined with 102.49 million units.